 Specify the name or address of this Visual LANSA installation.
 This will either be the machine name, the fully qualified name (that is, host.domain) or the IP address (for example, 184.108.40.206).

 Specify the TCP/IP port number that has been assigned to the LANSA Listener.

 Specifies whether to use the host's IPv6 address to establish the connection.
 When you leave the Fully Qualified Name of the Host entry box, the install will determine if the host name resolves to an IPv4 and/or IPv6 address.
 If the host name resolves to both IPv4 and IPv6 addresses, then you will be asked to select your preference.

 Use an existing Host Route record

 If the connection is already defined, select the Host Route from the drop down list.
 The list is based on the Host Routes used by the LANSA Communications Administrator.

-Enter the User Name or user profile to log on to this LANSA installation.
+Enter the User Name or user profile to log on to this Visual LANSA installation.

 Enter the password associated with the User Id.

 This is currently not supported